mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Experimental_Analysis/Speedometer.md

 ### Analysis

 ### C1.
-An Arduino Uno is powered by the PC running the Simulink model
+An Arduino Uno is powered by the PC running the Simulink model.

 ### C2.
 C3. and C4.